kevin-leptons/tinybird/doc/api/index.md

 * dest / String.
 Path to build directory.
 * conf / Object / {}.
 * conf.port / Integer, String / 8080.
 Port which is listen by web service.
 * conf.dist / Boolean / false.
-Optimize build files.
+Build for distribution.
 * conf.page_size / Integer / 16.
 Number of items in a result of a query.

 Build and serve document.